tfc/tfc.github.io/_drafts/performance.md

 # The Implementations

 This section shows the implementations of *what* i actually measured.
-There's not much explanation how this works.
+There's not much explanation how this works, because i wrote other articles covering that:

+- To understand basics like `if_else_t`, and pattern matching, have a look at [the template meta programming basics 101 article]({% post_url 2016-05-05-template_meta_programming_basics %}).
 - To understand, how type lists work, please have a look at [the type list article]({% post_url 2016-05-08-compile_time_type_lists %}).
-- To understand basics like `if_else_t`, and pattern matching, have a look at [the template meta programming basics 101 article]({% post_url 2016-05-05-template_meta_programming_basics %}).

 Both list filter implementations remove even numbers from the input type list.
 They are implemented in a way that they can handle both variadic and nested type lists.

 Only for creating already filtered lists, there are two different implementations for the different types of type lists.

-For all functions, at the very *bottom* of every example, there is a `odds_t` using clause, which represents the actual user interface.
+For all functions, at the very *bottom* of every example, there is an `odds_t` using clause, which represents the actual user interface.

 ## if_else_t
 {% highlight c++ %}